Uli-Z/autoPDFtagger/README.md

 - **Accuracy and Reliability**: This initial version is a proof-of-concept and may have limitations.
 It's designed to create copies rather than alter original files.
 - **Metadata Editing**: Altering metadata could potentially invalidate certain documents.
 Be careful with digital signed documents.

-## What you need to run this program
+## Requirements to run this program
 - Python
-- An OpenAI-API-Key with access to _gpt-4-vision-preview model_
+- An **OpenAI-API-Key with access to gpt-4-vision-preview model**
 - Calculate Costs about 0.03 $ per image-processed PDF-Page

 ## Installation